wp-plugins/custom-team-manager/readme.txt

 = Plugin Features =
 * You can add/edit member detail same way as post add/edit.
 * Responsive layout.
-* Shortcode Enabled.
+* Shortcode enabled.
+* Settings page with Ajax save.
+* Members pagination with ajax loading.
+* Excellent CSS3 modern effects.
 * Easy to customize (if needed).
 * Automatic members page creation.

 = How To Use =
 1. Install / Activate the plugin
-2. Add Team Members from `Management Team` menu on Dashboard
+2. Add Team Members from `Management Team` menu on Dashboard.
 3. See Team Members page.
+4. Use Settings page to changes settings.
   = THAT'S ALL !
 ENJOY ! =

 == Installation ==